Skip to content

 Leakage Rate

-However, allowable leakage rates to atmosphere of hazardous or toxic process fluids are regulated and mandated by government agencies, such as the Occupational Safety and Health Administration and the Environmental Protection Agency.
+However, allowable leakage rates to the atmosphere of hazardous or toxic process fluids are regulated and mandated by government agencies, such as the Occupational Safety and Health Administration and the Environmental Protection Agency.

 Ultimately, safe sealing can only be met by specific configurations and designs that minimize or eliminate leakage rates to the required tolerances.